collinsefe/terraform-s3-static-website/README.md

 ## Notes
 - Ensure **index.html** and images (`contact-us.jpg`, `website.png`) exist in your local directory before applying Terraform.
 - AWS **may block public access** by default.
-You might need to manually adjust bucket policies if public access isn't working as expected.
+  The bucket policy has been created to allow public access.
 - You can configure **CloudFront** for enhanced performance and security.

 ## Author